Menu

 4- London’s River Room

-London’s River Room is a spectacular event space located in the heart of London, overlooking the River Thames.
+London’s River Room "Part of England's finest hotels" is a spectacular event space located in the heart of London, overlooking the River Thames.
 The venue offers stunning views of the city skyline and is a popular destination for weddings, corporate events, and other special occasions.

 The River Room is situated on the top floor of the iconic Millbank Tower and features floor-to-ceiling windows that provide panoramic views of the river and the surrounding cityscape.
 The venue can accommodate up to 400 guests and is equipped with state-of-the-art lighting and sound systems, making it an ideal setting for a variety of events.